Charlie & Carol Cash: RMDs & Long-Term Care Planning

 • The couple, both 70 years old, are quite active & healthy.

-• Both receive a pension and Social Security that meets their income needs.
+• Pension and Social Security fully cover their income needs.

-• They are concerned about becoming a burden on the children/grandchildren.
+• They want to avoid becoming a burden on their children/grandchildren.

 • They would “pay for care” with untapped $600,000 in retirement accounts.